kevinf58/homelab/Journaling/journalFive.md

 ### Hardware RAID

 Uses a dedicated controller card to manage disk arrays independent from the host machine.
-Offers independent booting and saves on compute resources of the host machine, but falls short with vendor lock-in and single point of failure, and no filesystem-level integrity.
+Offers independent booting and saves on compute resources of the host machine, but falls short with vendor lock-in and single point of failure, slow speeds, and no filesystem-level integrity.
+This sucks - especially if I'm on a budget and can only purchase budget RAID cards.

 ### btrfs